What’s so special about Wild Heirloom Cacao?

 What’s Activated Nut Butter?

 At Huemanna—we soak, rinse, and dehydrate whole nuts before they are stoneground into nut butter perfection.
 Soaking nuts in purified water and pink salt removes phytic acids and enzyme inhibitors, this makes them more digestible and improves the body’s ability to absorb nutrients.
-The activation process increases their alkalinity while awakening the life force within the nut, enabling the germination and sprouting journey to begin.
+The activation process increases their alkalinity while awakening the life force within the nut, beginning the germination.
 When whole nuts go from an energetic stage of dormancy to living, the nutritional value naturally multiplies.
 After soaking, our activated whole nuts are rinsed several times in purified water and gently dehydrated at low temperatures until thoroughly dried prior to stone grinding.

 Why do you use coconut blossom nectar?